 Post-Master Certificate - Women's Health/Gender Related Nurse Practitioner

-The Women's Health/Gender Related Nurse Practitioner Post-Graduate Certificate program provides MSN prepared nurses and healthcare professionals with advanced female lifespan specialization.
+The Women's Health/Gender Related Nurse Practitioner Post-Masters Certificate program provides MSN prepared nurses and healthcare professionals with advanced female lifespan specialization.
 The program places an additional emphasis on reproductive and gynecologic health needs of women and their partners.
 Graduates are qualified to provide a myriad of gender related services, ranging from well-woman care to prenatal and postpartum care, and common and complex women's health issues.
 Courses focus on health promotion and disease prevention in both primary settings and women's health specialty practices.

 Developed and taught by the acclaimed faculty at Drexel's nationally ranked College of Nursing and Health Professions, the WH/GRNP certificate prepares nurse practitioners for roles as advanced-practice clinicians, educators, researchers, and leaders in a collaborative and multi-disciplinary healthcare environment.